Take a Look Around

 Octavia Hill was one of the most influential of all Victorians.
 Her remarkable achievements are ideal to study topics concerning housing, the good health of communities, conservation and the environment.
 Read more >

-Both the Birthplace House and the Octavia Hill Society organise a programme of events throughout the year.
+The Birthplace House and Octavia Hill Society's programme of upcoming events including our weekly walks.
 Read more >

 A project which was launched to fund the transformation of a historically significant, but derelict, piece of land in Wisbech into a landscaped garden for the local community to enjoy.
 Read more >